Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 Sends an error log message (with optional structured extra fields) to all appenders if the level allows it.

-The level has to be greater than or equal to LoggerImpl.LEVEL.ERROR
+The level has to be greater than or equal to LoggerImpl.LEVEL.ERROR to send this event to the appenders.

 After the message is sent, it updates the error counter.